awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_ecc608a.md

 + [ SAMD21 XPlained Pro](https://www.microchipdirect.com/product/ATSAMD21-XPRO?dfw_tracker=64197-ATSAMD21-XPRO&gclid=EAIaIQobChMIn5jIuM3C5QIVk_5kCh1m1Ag4EAQYASABEgLKtfD_BwE)
 + [ mikroBUS Xplained Pro adapter](https://www.microchip.com/Developmenttools/ProductDetails/ATMBUSADAPTER-XPRO)

-Before you begin, you must configure AWS IoT and your Amazon FreeRTOS download to connect your device to the AWS Cloud\.
-In this tutorial, the path to the Amazon FreeRTOS download directory is referred to as *<amazon\-freertos>*\.
+Before you begin, you must configure AWS IoT and your FreeRTOS download to connect your device to the AWS Cloud\.
+In this tutorial, the path to the FreeRTOS download directory is referred to as *freertos*\.

 ## Overview<a name="gsg-ecc608a-overview"></a>